Hyperproof/hypersync-sdk/doc/007-criteria.md

 # Custom Criteria Provider

 For some advanced scenarios it may be necessary to write your own criteria provider.
-The SDK provides the ICriteriaProvider interface which you can implement in your custom criteria provider.
+The SDK provides the ICriteriaProvider interface which you can use to build a custom criteria provider.

 The `ICriteriaProvider` interface has two methods: `generateCriteriaFields` and `generateProofCriteria`.

 `generateCriteriaFields` is invoked as the user is creating or editing a Hypersync.
 This method returns criteria metadata to Hyperproof in the form of an `ICriteraMetadata` object.
 This object contains the fields that the user needs to configure for the proof type, as well as some default values for the Hypersync name, frequency of execution, and versioning benavior.
 As mentioned above this method is called iteratively as the user configures the Hypersync.

 `generateProofCriteria` is called at sync time.
-This method is responsible for formatting the configured criteria so that they can be included in a the generated proof.
-This method will generally apply transforms and perform lookups in order to properly format the criteria.
+This method is responsible for formatting the configured criteria so that they can be included in a the generated proof. `generateProofCriteria` will generally apply transforms and perform lookups in order to properly format the criteria.

 ```
-class CriteriaProvider implements ICriteriaProvider{
+class MyCriteriaProvider implements ICriteriaProvider{
   async generateCriteriaFields(
     proofCriteria: IProofCriterionRef[],
     criteriaValues: HypersyncCriteria,